Jason-Oleana/speech-classification/README.md

 # Speech classification

+## Goal
-In this challenge, the task is to learn to recognize which of several English words is pronounced in an audio recording.
+In this challenge, the goal is to learn to recognize which of several English words is pronounced in an audio recording.
 This is a multiclass classification task.

 ## Requirements